-- (a) This first Monthly Report to the Security Council cover is in effect the preliminary and exploratory stage of the Commission's work.
-In this stage the Commission has gained working knowledge of the problem and a clear conception of i nature of the difficult tasks confronting it.
-The second stoff the Commission's work will be devoted to negotiations will Mandatory Power, and with representatives of the Jewish, and all possible, the Arab communities in Falestine over the demantation in the Assembly's recommendations. - (b) In view of the time-limits fixed in the resolution, and nature of the tasks to be performed, the time available to .
-Commission, even under the most favourable circumstances, i extremely short.
-There is much preparatory work which the Commission may undertake at the headquarters, but the full implementation of the Assembly's recommendations requires t presence of the Commission in Palestine considerably in adv of the transfer of authority from the Mandatory Power to th The delimitation of boundaries, to undertake v Commission. the Commission envisages the establishment of an expert box commission; preparations to ensure continuity in the mainte of essential public services; the selection of Provisional of Government and their activation; the creation of armed x and negotiations with regard to Economic Union, can be effa undertaken only when the Commission is present in Palestine view of the complicated and often highly technical nature problems incident to the implementation of the resolution, the limited time at the disposal of the Commission before termination of the Mandate, the Commission attaches the gr importance to the progress of its negotiations with the Ma Power.
-AND ALL LAND TOOLS IN LAND
+(a) This first monthly Report to the Security Council covers what is in effect the preliminary and exploratory stage of the commission's work.
+In this stage the commission has gained a working knowledge of the problem and a clear conception of the nature of the difficult tasks confronting it.
+The second stage of the commission's work will be devoted to negotiations with the Mandatory Power, and with representatives of the Jewish, and if at all possible, the Arab communities in Palestine over the detailed matters involved in the implementation of the Assembly's recommendations.

+(b) In view of the time-limits fixed in the resolution, and the nature of the tasks to be performed, the time available to the commission, even under the most favourable circumstances, is extremely short.
+There is much preparatory work which the commission may undertake at the headquarters, but the full implementation of the Assembly's recommendations requires the presence of the commission in Palestine considerably in advance of the transfer of authority from the Mandatory Power to the Commission.
+The delimitation of boundaries, to undertake which the Commission envisages the establishment of an expert boundaries commission; preparations to ensure continuity in the maintenance of essential public services; the selection of Provisional councils of Government and their activation; the creation of armed and negotiations with regard to Economic Union, can be effectively undertaken only when the commission is present in Palestine.
+In view of the complicated and often highly technical nature of the problems incidents to the implementation of the resolution, and the limited time at the disposal of the commission before the termination of the Mandate, the commission attaches the greatest importance to the progress of its negotiations with the Mandatory Power.